HEP-FCC/FCCAnalyses/README.md

 FCCAnalyses
 =============

 This package produce flat ROOT trees using FCCSW EDM root files produced with the [EventProducer](https://github.com/HEP-FCC/EventProducer).
 As usual, if you aim at contributing to the repository, please fork it, develop and submit pull requests.
+To have access to the FCC samples, you need to subscribe to one of the following e-group (with owner approval) ```fcc-eos-read-xx``` with ```xx=ee,hh,eh```

 Table of contents